mathias-brandewinder/mathias-brandewinder.github.io/_posts/2016-09-25-alglib-random-forest-with-fsharp.md

 ## The Titanic dataset

-The dataset we will use comes as a CSV file, "titanic.csv", which contains the following columns:
+The dataset (which you can [download from here]({{ site.url }}/assets/titanic.csv)) we will use comes as a CSV file, "titanic.csv", which contains the following columns:

 Name | Type | Notes
 --- | --- | ---